XTLS/Xray-docs-next/docs/en/config/inbounds/hysteria.md

 # Hysteria

 ::: tip
-The `hysteria protocol` itself has no authentication; `clients` only take effect when used with the `hysteria` transport layer.
+The `hysteria protocol` itself has no authentication; `users` only take effect when used with the `hysteria` transport layer.
 :::

 ## InboundConfigurationObject